-Beaver lodges resembling piles of sticks abound in the many creeks and channels found throughout the dunes and wetlands area.
+Beaver lodges resembling piles of sticks abound in the many creeks and channels found throughout the dune and wetland area.
 Beavers build their lodges from the bottom up, using logs, branches, rocks, and mud.
 The entrance to each lodge is underwater, which keeps out unwanted guests.
-Inside the lodge is a dry floor with a bed of twigs, leaves, and grasses.
+I nside the lodge is a dry floor with a bed of twigs, leaves, and grasses.
 If you see a lodge that looks like a beaver lodge but is made of cattails, you've found a muskrat lodge.